12 Collaboration styles for working together effectively

 7. Cooperative collaboration

-Cooperative collaboration is a team-focused style in which team members share ideas towards a common goal quite openly.
+Cooperative collaboration is a team-focused approach in which team members openly share ideas toward a common goal.
 In this approach, team members exchange ideas, information, and resources while supporting one another.
-It results in unimaginable creativity and innovation as diverse strengths of the team are combined towards a shared goal.
+Resulting in creativity and innovation as diverse strengths of the team are combined towards a shared goal.

-This kind of collaboration style offers benefits such as giving shared ownership, fostering trust, and streamlining workflows, which can add value to a workplace.
+It offers benefits such as shared ownership, trust-building, and streamlined workflows, which can add value to the workplace.

-- Fostering trust and mutual respect: Cooperative collaboration encourages open communication and idea sharing, which makes the team comfortable sharing theoretical ideas and perspectives.
+• Fostering trust and mutual respect: Cooperative collaboration encourages open communication and idea sharing, making the team comfortable sharing theoretical ideas and perspectives.
 Ultimately, it promotes trust and mutual trust.

-- Shared ownership: This collaborative style allows the team to take ownership of a project collectively.
-It values every team member, their opinion, so the control is not in the hands of one but of everyone.
-It helps in deciding what is best for you and your team members.
+• Shared ownership: It enables teams to collectively take ownership of a project.
+It values every team member and their opinions, so control is not in the hands of one but of everyone.

-- Streamlined workflows: Cooperative collaboration style helps in improving communication, transparency, automating manual tasks, and reducing bottlenecks.
-It enables the easy optimization of processes, improves efficiency, and helps teams respond to challenges more quickly.
+• Streamlined workflows: A collaborative approach improves communication and transparency, automates manual tasks, and reduces bottlenecks.
+It enables easy process optimization, improves efficiency, and helps teams respond to challenges more quickly.

-- Slow process: Every person in the team reflects different behaviour.
+• Slow process: Each team member exhibits different behaviour.
 When there is so much information, perspectives, and resistance to change, the decision-making process can slow down.

-A cooperative collaboration style is ideal for development and marketing teams.
+A cooperative approach is ideal for development and marketing teams.

 8. Competitive collaboration

-- Encourage individual contributions: It is human nature to perform better than others and perform to the best of their potential.
-When team members are motivated to outperform each other, they are likely to come up with creative ideas and solutions.
+• Encourage individual contributions: It is human nature to perform better than others and to strive to reach one’s full potential.
+When team members are motivated to outperform one another, they are more likely to generate creative ideas and solutions.

-- Personal accountability: Team members become more accountable when they know the team’s success or failure depends on their actions.
-Team members are encouraged to take ownership of their tasks to achieve common goals and learn from each other’s performance.
+• Personal accountability: Team members become more accountable when they know their actions determine the team’s success or failure.
+Team members are encouraged to take ownership of their tasks to achieve shared goals and learn from one another’s performance.

-- Strained relationships: This collaboration style encourages competition among team members, which creates unhealthy rivalries and causes strained relationships.
-When the major focus of the organizations is on either winning or losing, it will cause resentment and hinder collaboration.
+• Strained relationships: This collaboration style encourages competition among team members, creating unhealthy rivalries and strained relationships.
+When organizations focus on winning or losing, it breeds resentment and hinders collaboration.

-- Compromised quality: When team members compete with each other, they focus on quick results rather than the quality and productivity of the product and service.
+• Compromised quality: When team members compete with each other, they focus on quick results rather than the quality and productivity of the product or service.

 Competitive collaboration is ideal for sales, marketing, or competitive tech development teams.